 You should wait until you receive official acceptance from your partner university before purchasing a ticket.
-However, if you chose to purchase your ticket before you receive your acceptance, make sure you buy cancellation insurance.
+However, if you choose to purchase your ticket before you receive your acceptance, make sure you buy cancellation insurance.

 It is extremely rare that a nomination wouldn’t be honored by a partner institution; however, a few students don’t look into their student visas requirements early enough and aren’t able to go because they don’t get their visa on time for their flight.

 - Do I need a visa or study permit to go on exchange?